Mhdez221993/rubocop/README.md

 # Ruby Linter for Microverse capstone project

-This project was build in ruby to check ruby code, it is a linters for beginners, it provides feedback about errors or warning in code little by little.
+This project was built in ruby to check ruby code, it is a linters for beginners, it provides feedback about errors or warning in code little by little.
 It was developed following the best practices

 In this project we are looking for the following errors: